eficode-academy/circle-ci-workshop/README.md

 > This is not to be mistaken for artifact management, but it is a nice way to make files available in the CircleCI web interface.

-To store artifacts use the following keywords:
+To store artifacts use the following syntax:

 ```YAML
 - store_artifacts: